The exact non-Gaussian weak lensing likelihood: A framework to calculate analytic likelihoods for correlation functions

 The pseudo-$C_{\ell}$ are then measured using the \texttt{HEALPix} function \texttt{anafast}, after multiplying the generated fields with the same smoothed mask as used for the likelihood prediction.
 Finally, the obtained pseudo-$C_{\ell}$ are passed to the correlation function estimator, Eq.~\eqref{eq:xip}.
 This approach makes it possible to measure the correlation function over a subset of the multipole moments in order to compare to exact likelihood calculations using only the $\ell_{\mathrm{exact}} + 1$ lowest multipole moments.

-As a sanity check, we also run correlation function measurements on the same maps with a real-space correlation-function estimator using \texttt{TreeCorr}\footnote{https://github.com/rmjarvis/TreeCorr} \citep{jarvis2004a}.
+As a sanity check, we also run correlation function measurements on the same maps with a real-space correlation-function estimator using \texttt{TreeCorr}\footnote{\url{https://github.com/rmjarvis/TreeCorr}} \citep{jarvis2004a}.
 We then compare these measurements to the pseudo-$C_{\ell}$ approach using the full range of multipole moments up to the bandlimit of the map (for details, see App.~\ref{app:corr_comp}).

-To create correlated weak lensing maps for different redshift bins in order to measure cross-correlations, we use \texttt{GLASS}\footnote{https://github.com/glass-dev/glass} \citep{tessore2023a} with slight modifications to accommodate direct generation of shear maps from the corresponding auto- and cross-power spectra without having to go through the convergence.
+To create correlated weak lensing maps for different redshift bins in order to measure cross-correlations, we use \texttt{GLASS}\footnote{\url{https://github.com/glass-dev/glass}} \citep{tessore2023a} with slight modifications to accommodate direct generation of correlated Gaussian shear maps from the corresponding auto- and cross-power spectra without having to go through the convergence.
 The procedures of adding noise and measuring the correlation functions follow as before.

 In addition to the analytic Gaussian covariance introduced in Sect.~\ref{sec:full}, we will also compare our exact likelihood to a Gaussian likelihood with a covariance measured from these simulations.
 This gives us an estimate of a more sophisticated covariance, which takes the mask geometry into account.
 We will call this covariance the simulation-based covariance.